 Siem Reap

-Siem Reap Introduction
+Half Marathon Siem Reap Cambodia

 Angkor Half Marathon in Siem Reap is held in December every year.
 The route of this race is stretched around the temples.
 There is no age limit of the participants, eight to eighty, everybody can run.
 Winning or losing does not matter at all here, as the objective is not only fun but also to collect money for the physically challenged.

 Apart from the Half Marathon and a 10 kilometre Run for Men and Women, there is a 21 kilometre Wheelchair Race, and a 3 km Fun Run.
-Angkor Half Marathon in Siem Reap also features a Bike Race which is usually held on the previous day of the Half Marathon.

 Night markets are not a natural thing in Siem Reap or even to Cambodia.